BroTato123/RawrBot-2.0/README.md

 ```

-RawrBot is a discord bot that when someone on your server says rawr, it responds with "XD".
+RawrBot is a discord bot that when someone on your server says rawr, it responds with "XD", among other things.
 It requires [Node.js](https://nodejs.org/en/download/ "Node.js Download") and [discord.js](https://github.com/discordjs/discord.js "discord.js").
 ***
 ### Installation
 To install, first download the two files, package.json and bot.js.
 Next, Head over to the [applicatons page] (https://discordapp.com/developers/applications/me).